Map Design: The Print layout#

 Once the option is unchecked, you can update the name of the layers, group them, remove or reorganise them, etc.

-If you have to many items on your legend, and they don’t fit on your map horizontally, you can also split the legend into several columns by navigating through the Item Properties-panel, expand the Columns-section and increase the Count.
+If you have to many items on your legend, and they don’t fit on your map horizontally, you can also split the legend into several columns by navigating through the Item Properties panel, expand the Columns-section, and increase the Count.

 Sometimes the space on your map is not suited for a single vertical legend.
 In this case, it is useful to add multiple columns.
-Make sure to group the legend items logically so the vertical legend is easier to read.
+Make sure to group the legend items logically so that the vertical legend is easier to read.

 Adding a scale bar#